iniznet/Bannerlord.Modules.Source/README.md

 # Bannerlord Modules Source

-This repository serves as a dedicated resource for tracking the source code of various built-in modules within Mount & Blade II: Bannerlord.

-Please keep in mind that the provided source code is primarily intended for reference purposes and is not designed to function as a complete module or a precise representation of the game's source code.
+Welcome to the Bannerlord Modules Source repository!
+Here, we keep tabs on the source code for various official modules within Mount & Blade II: Bannerlord.
+Our main aim is to provide modders with a useful reference especially compatibility issue.
+Just remember, this source code isn't meant to be a fully working module or an exact mirror of the game's source code.

 ## Tools